Ale-JRD/Trads/content/post/index-T1.md

 The torn flesh had also closed up.

-[The heart isn’t the “core” then.]
+「The heart isn’t the “core” then.」

 Gio noted with a keen eye.